-In addition to several foundational courses in biomedical sciences and business, all students in the Health Sciences program will take a five-semester sequence of courses called Issues in Health Sciences.
-The Issues in Health Sciences sequence provides an introduction to the professions within the health care system, as well as the opportunity to explore current issues and controversies facing health care professionals in multiple fields.
+In addition to several foundational courses in biomedical sciences and business, all students in the Health Sciences major will take a six-semester sequence of courses as part of the Health Sciences core curriculum.
+The Health Sciences core curriculum provides an introduction to the professions within the health care system, as well as the opportunity to explore current issues and controversies facing health care professionals in multiple fields.

 Students pursuing the Health Sciences - Clinical and Medical Sciences major follow a sequence of courses and experiences that focus on the application of biomedical and clinical sciences in preparation for clinical work in the primary health care professions as well as allied health fields.
 The Clinical and Applied Sciences track also provides students with an opportunity to focus on laboratory-based courses and research experiences as preparation for careers or post-graduate education in research, drug development and other fields within the health sciences.

-Students pursuing the Health Services Management Track track follow a sequence of courses and experiences that focus on developing skills in management, marketing and data analysis.
+Students pursuing the Health Services Management track follow a sequence of courses and experiences that focus on developing skills in management, marketing and data analysis.
 The Health Services Management track prepares students for employment in related health care fields such as the insurance industry, health systems, pharmacy benefit management companies, managed care organizations and health related non-profit organizations.

 Students pursuing the Health Sciences - Public Health major complete courses that promote and support individual and community health and well-being.
 Public health students develop the critical thinking and analytic skills necessary to confront topics such as access (and lack of access) to health care, disease prevention, health economics, and others.